junxit/us-congress-bills-113/metadata.md

 - 2014-04-03 — Passed/agreed to in House: On passage Passed by recorded vote: 248 - 179 (Roll no. 156).(text: CR 4/02/2014 H2821)
 - 2014-04-03 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H2890)
 - 2014-04-03 — The previous question was ordered pursuant to the rule. (consideration: CR H2889)
+- 2014-04-07 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2014-04-08 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 350.